threefoldfoundation/www_tfnow/content/docs/onlyoffice/index.md

 - Easy customization and administration
 - & more

+## Integration with File Browser

+We will be integrating the File Browser solution as well so that you can store and edit documents within the same experience.

 ## Tutorial: How to Deploy

 Coming soon – the Office Tools solution is not yet available on the marketplace.